-But we know December can be a busy time for schools, and that many schools continue to be impacted by COVID-19 restrictions.
-We have therefore developed this information kit to show you other ways you can get involved, including having conversations in the classroom, or online, about the issues experienced by people with disability to challenge stereotypes and break down barriers.
+But we know December can be a busy time for schools, so we have developed this information kit to show you other ways you can get involved, including having conversations about disability in the classroom, or online.
+By starting these conversations early, you can help challenge perceptions and attitudes about disability and break down barriers.

-Let's all take action to make Australia more inclusive for people with disability.
+Let's all take action this December, and all year round, to make Australia more inclusive for people with disability.